ray-bun/bitlookup/README.md

-# Help your user find their bitcloker key faster
+# Help your users recover faster from the CloudStrike Blue Screen of Death.

-You'll need to extract the BitLocker keys from Active Directory / Intune and then populate the keys.csv file Demo at: https://bitlookup.net/
+You'll need to extract the BitLocker keys from Active Directory / InTune and then populate the keys.csv file

+Demo at: https://bitlookup.net/

-# How do use it
+# How to run it locally

 ```
 git clone https://github.com/ray-bun/bitlookup